ArriolaCAD/ArriolaCAD/README.md

 ---

 ## 📄 Curriculum Vitae
-Would you like to learn more about my professional background, software skills, and experience?
+Would you like to learn more about my background, software skills, and experience?
 * 📂 **[Click here to view my Resume in PDF](https://github.com/user-attachments/files/28583121/Bruno.Arriola.-.CV.pdf)**

 ---

 ## 💼 Project Portfolio
-My work is organized by categories to make navigation easy for you.
+My work is organized to make navigation easy for you.
 Explore the folders by clicking on the links:

 * 🪵 **[Wood Framing & Structures](./portafolio/01_wood_framing):** Detailed layout plans, lumber optimization, and step-by-step guides
 * 📐 **[Technical Drafting & General CAD](./portafolio/02_diseno_cad):** 2D/3D technical drawings and structural modeling